TillMeineke/machine-learning-zoomcamp/04-evaluation/08-summary.md

 ## Notes

 General definitions:

 * **Metric:** A single number that describes the performance of a model
 * **Accuracy:** Fraction of correct answers; sometimes misleading
 * Precision and recall are less misleading when we have class imbalance
+* Precision and recall are less misleading when we have class imbalance
 * **ROC Curve:** A way to evaluate the performance at all thresholds; okay to use with imbalance
 * **K-Fold CV:** More reliable estimate for performance (mean + std)

 In brief, this weeks was about different metrics to evaluate a binary classifier.
 These measures included accuracy, confusion table, precision, recall, ROC curves (TPR, FRP, random model, and ideal model), and AUC-ROC.
 Also, we talked about a different way to estimate the performance of the model and make the parameter tuning with cross-validation.

 The code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/04-evaluation/notebook.ipynb).

 Add notes from the video (PRs are welcome)